-A May 7, 2019, press release from VT Halter about its design for the PSC stated:
+A May 7, 2019, press release from VT Halter about its design for the PSC (which VT Halter updated on May 29 to provide a corrected figure for the design's full load displacement) stated the following:

 VT Halter Marine is teamed with Technology Associates, Inc. [TAI] as the ship designer and, for over two years, has participated in the U.S. Coast Guard's Heavy Polar Icebreaker Industry Study.
 The ship design is an evolution from the mature "Polar Stern II" [German icebreaker] currently in design and construction; the team has worked rigorously to demonstrate its maturity and reliability.
 During the study, TAI incrementally adjusted the design and conducted a series of five ship model tank tests to optimize the design.
-The vessels are 460 feet in length with a beam of 88 feet overall, a full load displacement of approximately 33,000 long tons at delivery.
-The propulsion will be diesel electric at over 45,204 horse power and readily capable of breaking ice between six to eight feet thick.
+The vessels are 460 feet in length with a beam of 88 feet overall, a full load displacement of approximately 22,900 long tons at delivery.
+The propulsion will be diesel electric at over 45,200 horse power and readily capable of breaking ice between six to eight feet thick.
 The vessel will accommodate 186 personnel comfortably for an extended endurance of 90 days.

-In addition to TAI, VT Halter Marine has teamed with ABB/Trident Marine for its Azipod propulsion system, 17 Raytheon for command and control systems integration, Caterpillar for the main engines, Jamestown Metal Marine for joiner package, and Bronswerk for the HVAC system.
-The program is scheduled to bring an additional 900 skilled craftsman and staff to the Mississippi-based shipyard.
-18
+In addition to TAI, VT Halter Marine has teamed with ABB/Trident Marine for its Azipod propulsion system,17 Raytheon for command and control systems integration, Caterpillar for the main engines, Jamestown Metal Marine for joiner package, and Bronswerk for the HVAC system.
+The program is scheduled to bring an additional 900 skilled craftsman and staff to the Mississippi-based shipyard.18